 - As Land Steward, you do not have authority to police, exclude, or discipline people on the property.
 If you observe someone violating the Rules and Regulations for the conservation property, you should report them to the Director of Land Stewardship.
 For criminal activity, immediately notify the Police Department.
 For fires, immediately notify the Fire Department.

 - Help people enjoy being on the property and try to make them aware of the land usage rules.
 As Land Steward, you should have a helpful, friendly attitude.

-Note: The Land Stewardship Team (under the direction of Art Lazarus and other volunteers) takes care of heavier duty projects on a regular basis at most conservation areas.
+Note: The Littleton Trail Crew (under the direction of Jim O’Neil and other volunteers) takes care of heavier duty projects on a regular basis at most conservation areas.

 Suggested Additional Tasks

-- Offer to lead or arrange a public tour or guided walk for residents.
+- Offer to lead, or co-lead, along with other Land Stewards or Trust members, a public tour or guided walk for residents.

 - If the property needs new or renovated trails, observation points, or signing, prepare a map or sketch with ideas.
-Contact the Trust representative for approval of the project.
+Contact the Director of Land Stewardship for approval of the project.
 Arrange for additional volunteers to help with the project.
 Funds are available for purchase of materials and some heavy equipment rental and labor needs, but you must first get approval of such expenditures.

-- The Land Steward Director will provide you with existing maps, brochures, and property information, as well as a description of the rules and regulations governing land use.
+- The Director of Land Stewardship will provide you with existing maps, brochures, and property information, as well as a description of the rules and regulations governing land use.
 You are expected to maintain a property file.